 A space on LinkedIn for college students to join their classmates, follow their updates, learn skills, and find projects to work together.

-College students can join their college connections on 'Linkedin Classmates' primarily by being invited by their program coordinators, who will create a ‘Classmates Space’ for students from the same major.
+Linkedin Classmates is a space on LinkedIn for college students to join their classmates, follow their updates, learn skills, and find projects to work together.
+Students can join their college connections on 'Linkedin Classmates' primarily by being invited by their program coordinators, who will create a ‘Classmates Space’ for students from the same major.
 This way, academic staff become bridges that connect their students.

 'Classmates' provides a casual space for students from same major to keep in touch with their classmates, follow their career or project updates, learn skills, and work together.
 This way 'Classmates' make it easier for students to expand their network in their college.